paperkite/android-utils/README.md

 # android-utils
-Handy utility classes and functions used by the Android team @ PK
+Handy classes and functions used by the Android team @ PK

 <a href=https://jitpack.io/#paperkite/android-utils>Latest release</a>